Why Every eCommerce Business In Africa Needs A Blog

 1).
 It Boosts Your SEO Ranking:

 One of the greatest advantages for an online business to run a blog is it boosts their SEO ranking.
-Google likes to index pages that pass an immense value to their readers.
+Google likes to index pages that pass an immense amount of value to their readers.
 These pages usually have a lot of contents featuring the right keywords, but at the same time, pass valuable information.